House of Commons photo

 Mr. Speaker, I want to thank the hon. member for bringing this motion in front of the House.
 Indeed, he can count on our support for this motion.
 It is a great motion for spring festival.
 It is a great way to celebrate the Asian heritage.
 During my speech, I will allude to the bigger festival that automatically comes from Asia.

 Just as a little context, as I was saying to my friend from Lloydminster, in Canada we come out of winter.
 When we come out in spring, we go into farming.
 We go seeding and everything, and start working.
 In our case, we come out after the harvest is done.
-Indeed, l be supporting the motion with my colleague from Richmond.
+Indeed, I will be supporting the motion with my colleague from Richmond.

 International Development May 30th, 2016